Dealing With Negative Online Reviews? Here’s How to Save Your Reputation

-While consumers are unlikely to hold the occasional one-star review against businesses, especially ones that feature many four or five star reviews, a business plagued by these types of reviews can have their brand permanently damaged.
+While consumers are unlikely to hold the occasional one-star review against businesses, especially ones that feature many four or five-star reviews, a company plagued by these types of reviews can have their brand permanently damaged.

-If justified by providing poor service and shoddy products, a one-star review can help to warn others about businesses that don’t keep the promises they make to consumers.
-However, one-star reviews can also be weaponized as a way to permanently damage a business’ credibility.
+If justified by providing poor service and shoddy products, a one-star review can help to warn others about businesses that don’t keep their promises to consumers.
+However, one-star reviews can also be weaponized as a way to damage a business’ credibility permanently.

 On most websites, the verification process behind who leaves a review is often either weak or non-existent.
-Very few effective safeguards exist to prevent an unscrupulous competitor, a disgruntled former employee, or an angry customer from doing serious damage to a business’ brand and reputation online.
-If sufficiently motivated, just one person can create dozens of reviews that falsely malign a brand’s credibility.
+Very few effective safeguards exist to prevent an unscrupulous competitor, a disgruntled former employee, or an angry customer from doing severe damage to a business’ brand and reputation online.
+If sufficiently motivated, just one person can create dozens of reviews that falsely tarnish a brand’s credibility.

-If a competitor or disgruntled employee damaged a brands’ credibility, you’d expect to have the option of seeking a legal remedy in the way of damages or at very least a cease and desist order.
-Unfortunately, that’s simply not the case.
+Suppose a competitor or disgruntled employee damaged a brands’ credibility.
+In that case, you’d expect to have the option of seeking a legal remedy in the way of damages or at very least a cease and desist order.
+Unfortunately, that’s not the case.

-Earlier this year, a Michigan court ruled that leaving a wordless, one-star review on Google is an expression of an individual’s opinion that’s protected by the First Amendment.
+Earlier this year, a Michigan court ruled that leaving a wordless, one-star review on Google expresses an individual’s opinion that the First Amendment protects.

-Well, sure, that all makes sense as consumers have the right to express their opinion on a business without having to state a reason.
+Well, sure, that all makes sense as consumers have the right to express their opinion on a business without stating a reason.
 But if a competitor tries to damage your business by leaving false one-star reviews that surely violates the law, right?
 No!
-The court ruled that even if the party leaving the review was a competitor they still had the right to express their opinion.
+The court ruled that even if the party leaving the review was a competitor, they still had the right to express their opinion.

-This ruling allows wordless reviews to become an incredibly powerful and effective tool for damaging a brand’s reputation.
+This ruling allows wordless reviews to become a potent and effective tool for damaging a brand’s reputation.
 The court has taken the position that how many stars a reviewer gives a business is a matter of that individual’s opinion.
-A wordless review even gives the person leaving the review cover from claims of libel.
-Misleading or untrue statements can have their legitimacy questioned, and can be used as proof in court of one business trying to purposely damage the reputation of another – which is illegal.
-However, in the eyes of search engine rankings and consumer confidence, a dozen wordless one-star reviews can actually say quite a lot about a business’ credibility without saying anything at all.
+A wordless review even gives the person leaving the review cover from libel claims.
+Misleading or untrue statements can have their legitimacy questioned.
+They can be used as proof in court of one business trying to purposely damage the reputation of another – which is illegal.
+However, in the eyes of search engine rankings and consumer confidence, a dozen wordless one-star reviews can say quite a lot about a business’ credibility without saying anything at all.

-With no legal alternative, businesses must go on the offensive when it comes to managing bad reviews and their reputation online.
+With no legal alternative, businesses must go on the offensive when managing bad reviews and their reputation online.

 How to Handle Negative Reviews

 With your brand’s reputation online at stake, your business needs a strategy in place for how you plan on dealing with negative reviews.
-By far the worst thing a business can do is to either ignore negative reviews or handle them inconsistently.
-At LocalFresh, we’ve worked with clients to develop effective strategies for successfully handling customer complaints and negative reviews.
+The worst thing a company can do is ignore negative reviews or handle them inconsistently.
+At LocalFresh, we’ve worked with clients to develop effective strategies for handling customer complaints and negative reviews successfully.
 Let’s take a look at a few of the ways you can work to protect your business from negative reviews.

 Learn to Recognize Valid Customer Complaints

 Not all or even most of the negative reviews a business receives online come from someone looking to damage its reputation.
-Most businesses will eventually encounter a dissatisfied customer who will leave a negative review, so you need to be able to differentiate the real reviews from the more dubious variety.
+Most companies will eventually encounter a dissatisfied customer who will leave a negative review, so you need to differentiate the genuine reviews from the more dubious variety.

 Quickly Address Negative Reviews

-When quickly addressed and properly handled, negative reviews actually provide your business with a great opportunity to demonstrate effective customer service.
+When quickly addressed and adequately handled, negative reviews provide your business with an excellent opportunity to demonstrate effective customer service.

-Consumers today expect to see the occasional negative review of business, but they also expect to see a quick, courteous, and convincing response that addresses the customer’s complaint.
+Consumers today expect to see the occasional negative review of a business, but they also expect a quick, courteous, and convincing response that addresses the customer’s complaint.

 Over 53 percent of consumers expect businesses to respond to negative reviews within one week, and 45 percent say they are more likely to do business with a brand that responds to negative reviews.

-Ideally, your business will have someone who monitors reviews on Facebook, Google My Business, Angie’s List, Yelp, and whatever other platforms your customers use on a daily basis.
+Ideally, your business will have someone who monitors reviews on Facebook, Google My Business, Angie’s List, Yelp, and whatever other platforms your customers use daily.
 If you don’t have someone that looks for negative reviews daily, you need to have a system in place where reviews are examined no less than at least once every two to three days.